Event-Triggered Stabilization of Nonlinear Systems with Time-Varying Sensing and Actuation Delay: Simulations

 \section{Simulations}

 Here we illustrate the performance of our event-triggered predictor-based design.
 Example~\ref{ex:1} is a two-dimensional nonlinear system that satisfies all the hypotheses required to ensure global asymptotic convergence of the closed-loop system.
-Example~\ref{ex:2} is a different two-dimensional nonlinear system which instead does not, but for which we observe convergence in simulation. \new{We start by discussing some numerical challenges that arise because of the particular hybrid nature of our design, along with our approach to tackle them.}
+Example~\ref{ex:2} is a different two-dimensional nonlinear system which, instead, does not but for which we observe convergence in simulation.
+We start by discussing some numerical challenges that arise because of the particular hybrid nature of our design, along with our approach to tackle them.

-\new{ \begin{remark}\longthmtitle{Numerical implementation of event-triggered control law} The main challenge in the numerical simulation of the proposed event-trigger law is the computation of the prediction signal $p(t) = x(\sigma(t))$.
+\begin{remark}\longthmtitle{Numerical implementation of event-triggered control law} \rm The main challenge in the numerical simulation of the proposed event-trigger law is the computation of the prediction signal $p(t) = x(\sigma(t))$.
 To this end, at least three methods can be used, as follows: (i) \emph{Open-loop}: One can solve $\dot p(t) = \dot \sigma(t) f(p(t), u(t))$ directly starting from $p(\phi(0)) = x(0)$.
-Then, the closed-loop system takes the form of a time-delay hybrid dynamical system~\cite{RG-RGS-ART:12} with flow map
+The closed-loop system takes the form of a hybrid system \new{(see, e.g.,~\citep{RG-RGS-ART:12} for an introduction to hybrid systems)} with flow map